Dwwrider’s Guide on Art Commissions on deviantART (last revised September 2014)

 Prices will always vary from artist to artist, country to country.
 To each artist, belongs their own unique price. deviantART is an international community and it has artists who take commissions on an amateur basis and those who do it for a living.
 Expect prices to be nonnegotiable.
 It is up to you to decide whether you want to pay for the commission and not on the artist who offers commissions to lower their prices if you dislike it.

 Here’s good example of how an artist will present their commission rules:

 Funeralwind lists contact information, what he’ll draw, what he won’t draw, the price, his availability, and the status of other clients.

 Here are some other examples of commission rules as posted by the artist:

-If you ever have any questions, look through the artists FAQ or Commission Information first, prior to contacting them.
-Most likely, they've been asked your question before and they posted a FAQ to answer your question.
-If you cannot find the answer youre looking for, then send a note or e-mail to the artist.
+If you have any questions, look through the artist’s FAQ or their Commission Rules first, prior to contacting them.
+Most likely, they've been asked your question before and they posted an answer to your question.
+If you cannot find the answer you’re looking for, then send them a note or an e-mail.